 To the project flyer

-Asylum seekers in Brandenburg generally live in shared accommodation with few private retreats.
-Social, political and bureaucratic hurdles make it difficult for them to move into their own homes.
+Asylum seekers in Brandenburg generally live in shared accommodation with little opportunity for privacy.
+However, having one’s own living space is a key factor in settling into the local community.
+Social, political and bureaucratic hurdles, as well as fierce competition in a housing market that is tight in many areas, make it difficult to move into their own homes.

 Cooperation to improve accommodation and living conditions for refugees